 Percocet is used to relieve moderate to severe pain.

-Do not take more of this medication than is recommended.
-An overdose of acetaminophen can damage your liver or cause death.
+Do not take more Percocet than is recommended.
+An overdose of oxycodone or acetaminophen (both present in Percocet) can cause death.
 Call your doctor at once if you have nausea, pain in your upper stomach, itching, loss of appetite, dark urine, clay-colored stools, or jaundice (yellowing of your skin or eyes).

-In rare cases, acetaminophen may cause a severe skin reaction.
-Stop taking Percocet and call your doctor right away if you have skin redness or a rash that spreads and causes blistering and peeling.
+Stop taking this medicine and call your doctor right away if you have skin redness or a rash that spreads and causes blistering and peeling.

 Before taking this medicine

-you have severe asthma or breathing problems;
+severe asthma or breathing problems; or

-kidney disease, urination problems;
+urination problems; or

-problems with your gallbladder, pancreas, or thyroid; or
+problems with your thyroid, pancreas, or gallbladder.

-If you use oxycodone while you are pregnant, your baby could become dependent on the drug.
+If you use Percocet while you are pregnant, your baby could become dependent on the drug.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
-Babies born dependent on habit-forming medicine may need medical treatment for several weeks.
-Tell your doctor if you are pregnant or plan to become pregnant.
+Babies born dependent on opioids may need medical treatment for several weeks.

-Acetaminophen and oxycodone may pass into breast milk and could harm a nursing baby.
-Tell your doctor if you are breast-feeding a baby.
+Do not breastfeed.
+Oxycodone can pass into breast milk and cause drowsiness, breathing problems, or death in a nursing baby.
+Tell your doctor if you are breastfeeding before using oxycodone.

 How should I take Percocet?

-Take Percocet exactly as prescribed.
+Take Percocet exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
-Never take Percocet in larger amounts, or for longer than prescribed.
+Never take this medicine in larger amounts, or for longer than prescribed.
 An overdose can damage your liver or cause death.
-Tell your doctor if the medicine seems to stop working as well in relieving your pain.
+Tell your doctor if you feel an increased urge to use more of this medicine.

 What happens if I miss a dose?